 National Safety Month Highlights Importance of Workplace Safety

 Posted on behalf of Gordon & Partners on Jun 18, 2019 in Workers' Compensation

 The National Safety Council (NSC) is hosting National Safety Month this June to highlight the importance of workplace safety by addressing the leading causes of injury and death in the workplace.
-It provides helpful information on how to reduce Workplace injuries .
-Companies can download resources on different safety topics for each week of the month.
+It provides helpful information on how to reduce workplace injuries.
 This year’s topics include hazard recognition, slips, trips and falls, and fatigue and impairment.

 The workers’ compensation lawyers in West Palm Beach are dedicated to helping you stay safe in the workplace.
 If you are injured, we are here to help you receive the compensation you need.